MeloniaGov/main-site/government/mpsock.md

 #### Member of Parliament
 - Passed several laws.
 - Contributed massively to discussions behind a few important laws.
+- Contributed to discussions regarding the Sovereign Act which led to its modification and passing.

 ## Goals
 - Pass laws.